Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Short Answer Questions: Nationalism in India

 Ans.
 The Justice Party of Madras decided not to boycott Council elections.
 The Justice Party members were non-Brahmins and so far had not been able to win elections, as the Brahman candidates always won.
 They thought it was a golden opportunity for them to enter the Councils.

 Ans.
-The Chauri Chaura incident near Gorakhpur led Gandhiji to take action.
-A peaceful procession turned violent when people burnt a police station and 22 policemen were killed.
-Shocked by this, Gandhiji, a strong supporter of non-violence, immediately called off the movement.
+The Chauri Chaura incident near Gorakhpur made him to do so.
+A peaceful procession turned violent and burnt a police chowki at Chauri Chaura and 22 policemen were burnt alive.
+Gandhiji, an apostle of non-violence, was shocked and immediately called off the movement.

 Ans.
 The Congress under Gandhiji believed in achieving ‘Swaraj’ by peaceful means and total non-violence.
 The peasants and workers, though believers in Gandhi’s Swaraj, khadi and boycott, did not believe in non-violence.
 They turned violent to gain their aims, which went against the Congress creed.